Moral blindness: Overview

 Moral blindness is a phenomenon in which people with sufficient moral reasoning abilities are temporarily unable to see reason which causes them to behave in ways counter to their actual moral values.
 This behaviour can be due to situational or other factors.
 The idea of moral blindness usually requires the following: people need to deviate from their intrinsic moral beliefs and this deviation should be temporary and unconscious i.e. people are unaware at the time of their unethical behaviour.

 Interest in the idea of moral blindness increased after Hannah Arendt's Eichmann in Jerusalem.
-A Report on the Banality of Evil which —sed on Adolf Eichmann, a German-Austrian Nazi soldier who was responsible for the deportation of Jews to extermination camps and thus played a major role in the Holocaust.
+A Report on the Banality of Evil which focused on Adolf Eichmann, a German-Austrian Nazi soldier who was responsible for the deportation of Jews to extermination camps and thus played a major role in the Holocaust.

 The ideas of moral blindness and the "banality of evil" also influenced the field of psychology and led to some notable studies in the 70s such as the obedience studies by Stanley Milgram and the Stanford Prison Experiment by Philip Zimbardo.
 These studies looked at the impact of authority on obedience and individual behaviour.

 Subsequent research has looked at moral blindness in contexts beyond war crimes and genocide.
 The idea has been expanded to study people's behaviour in areas as diverse as organisational behavior and mental health to name a few.